Cognigy/Documentation/docs/ai-copilot/getting-started.md

 To get started with the service:

 1. Go to the Cognigy.AI interface.
-2. Create a [virtual agent](../ai/build/projects.md) or use an existing one.
+2. Create a [Project](../ai/build/projects.md) or use an existing one.
-3. Go to the left-side menu and click **Build > Flows**.
+3. In the left-side menu of your Project, select **Build > Flows**.
-4. Create a [Flow](../ai/build/flows.md) or use an existing one, which will include a handover or a transfer to a human agent.
+4. Create a [Flow](../ai/build/flows.md) or use an existing one, which will include a handover or transfer to a human agent.
 5. Create a second Flow for AI Copilot.
 6. In the AI Copilot Flow, add the [Set Grid Node](../ai/build/node-reference/ai-copilot/set-grid.md) to modify and preview your grid from within the Flow.
 7. Add your desired [AI Copilot Flow Nodes](../ai/build/node-reference/ai-copilot/overview.md).